 - Degradation and Pollution of the land, aquifers and rivers.

-- Meanwhile, pests such as weeds and insects have developed natural resistance.
+- Pests such as weeds, fungi and insects developing natural resistance.

-- Chemical eradication is often “non-specific”, destroying beneficial species and diverse flora and fauna in unintended ways.
+- Chemical eradication is “non-specific”, destroying beneficial species and diverse flora and fauna in unintended ways.

-- Tests show up to 200 man-made chemical residues can remain in the final wine we drink.
+- Tests show up to 200 human-made chemical residues can remain in the wine we drink.
 The legislation covers maximum “safe” levels of “registered products”.
-But how much confidence can you take from that, especially since they are undeclared, long-lived and can accumulate in the body?
+But how much confidence can you take from that, especially since these residues are undeclared, long-lived and can accumulate in the body?

 Do you remember DDT?
 Rachel Carson’s book Silent Spring revealed the impact of this biocide.
 Banned in most countries, DDT persists in soils, food chains and human beings to this day.
-Now there is concern about the effects of glyphosates, (such as Monsanto’s Roundup) and neonicotinoids (responsible for the decimation of Bee populations).
+There is concern about the effects of glyphosates, (such as Monsanto’s Roundup) and neonicotinoids (responsible for the decimation of bee populations).
 These and other insidious synthetic products are long-lasting toxins.
 Lots of farmland is addicted to these chemicals and requires ever-larger fixes.
 And so the cycle continues.
-Big yields are always at the expense of quality.

-The result on our ecology is Koyaanisqatsi, the Hopi Indian word meaning “a life out of balance”.
+The result of modern chemicals on our ecology is Koyaanisqatsi, the Hopi Indian word meaning “life out of balance”.
 Too often we think we are above nature, rather than part of it.
 We even call this type of agriculture “conventional”.
-That’s a reassuringly neutral term.
+That’s a reassuringly neutral term that needs to stop.

-The journey away from a reliance on chemicals towards enlightenment has been by slowly adopting “sustainable methods”.
+The journey away from a reliance on chemicals towards enlightenment has been slowly adopting “sustainable methods”.

-I call this Chemical-Lite.
-This agriculture appeared in the 1970’s and 1980’s.
-Some Farmers responded to vineyard pest, disease, and weed control with an environmental consciousness.
-The French call this “la Lutte Raisonée”, (the rational struggle).
-While specific programmes differ in their detail, crucially they still allow chemicals, albeit in a more pragmatic way.
+Chemical-Lite agriculture appeared in the 1970s and 1980s.
+Some farmers responded to vineyard pest, disease, and weed control with a more enlightened environmental consciousness—the French call this “la Lutte Raisonée”, (the rational struggle).
+While specific programmes differ in their detail, crucially they still allow chemicals, albeit used in more pragmatically.

 New Zealand launched Sustainable Wine Growing New Zealand (SWNZ) in 1997, adding a winery component in 2002.
 It recognised that a lack of sustainability would eventually damage their image of “the riches of a clean, green land”.